 Level 4 – Professional Principles (3 to 9 credits)

-After drilling down deeply into various topics and skills in Level 3, Level 4 brings you back up to the surface and helps you climb the peaks to survey the profound role of journalism in society.
+Level 4 surveys the profound role of journalism in society.
 There are four offerings, one of which (Media Law) is required.
 These courses may be completed in the second, third, or fourth year upon successful completion of Level 2 coursework.

 J 351F Journalism, Society and the Citizen Journalist